knife982000/RecSys2023Challenge/README.md

 The `num_log2/predict_deep_mf_single_embds_rnd_v2.pt` provided in the repository is the exact model used to generate the submitted predictions.
 As it is, the notebook ignores the previously stored model and overrides it.

+## Other Experiments

+Code for other experiments presented in the paper are presented in the folders `criteo` and `ml100k`.

 ## Contact info:

 * [Antonela Tommasel](https://tommantonela.github.io) (antonela.tommasel@isistan.unicen.edu.ar)